shepazu/svg-sonifier/README.md

 SVG-Sonifier
 ============

-Sonification of SVG Graphs via Web Audio and Speech APIs
+Sonification of SVG charts and graphs via Web Audio and Speech APIs